 "Living in a place that was away from the hustle and bustle of the usual tourist spots gave me a greater insight into the Ecuadorian way of life."

-During my ten months travelling around South America I have had a variety of jobs, including working in hostels, gardening and childminding, but by far my favourite experience was the time I spent building houses in Ecuador.
-It was hard, physically demanding and dirty, and I loved every minute of it.
+During my ten months travelling around South America, I have had a variety of jobs, including working in hostels, gardening and childminding—but by far my favourite experience was the time I spent building houses in Ecuador.
+It was hard, physically demanding and dirty- and I loved every minute of it.
 I learned a lot of new things, not only about building but a lot about myself too.
-I worked with an amazing group of people and made some lifelong friends.
+I worked with a fantastic group of people and made some lifelong friends.

 I spent two and a half months in a sleepy little indigenous village called El Cubinche, half-way between Otavalo and Quito, in Northern Ecuador.
-Surrounded by rolling hills and views of both Cotopaxi and Cayambe volcanoes, the village sits in a rural area with not a lot there besides livestock, crops and a few local farmers.
-My accommodation was basic, with no creature comforts – not even a washing machine.
+Surrounded by rolling hills and views of both the Cotopaxi and Cayambe volcanoes, the village sits in a rural area with not a lot there besides livestock, crops and a few local farmers.
+My accommodation was basic, with no creature comforts—not even a washing machine.
 Living in a place that was away from the hustle and bustle of the usual tourist spots gave me a greater insight into the Ecuadorian way of life.

 The project that I volunteered for was in the beginning stages and supported by the local community.
 It was working towards becoming a self-sustainable agro-ecological school, promoting sustainable ways of farming.
 The construction of the buildings was the first step towards reaching their goals.
 During my time there I worked on and helped finish five buildings, a kitchen, bathroom, and three houses.
 I learned how to build using natural methods and materials, like mud, straw, and bamboo.
 I also discovered that I was really good at plastering and within a couple of weeks I was known (at my insistence) as the “Plaster Master”.
 I even got to teach new volunteers my newly acquired plastering skills.